philowe94/levernote/README.md

 :-------------------------:|:-------------------------:
 ![Screenshot of the Notes view](./app/assets/images/screenshot1.png) | ![Screenshot of the Notebooks view](./app/assets/images/screenshot2.png)

+## Techologies Used

+Levernote is built with PostgreSQL, Rails, React, and Redux

+PostgreSQL is used to store the users, notes, and notebooks in a database.

+Rails is used to create an API interface for the back end.
+Rails performs SQL queries and outputs data from the database in the form of JSON objects.

+React is used to create a front-end for the information output by the API.
+Thunk actions perform API calls and then send the response to a Reducer which populates the Redux store.
+Then the React components use information from the store, such as the current user or some subset of notes, to present information.

 ## Local Installation

 These deployment instructions are specific to Ubuntu Linux